-The LINQ Query operators are a series of continuation methods that form a query pattern.
-These functions are the extension methods for either IEnumerable<T> and IQueryable<T> and they’re defined in the System.Linq.Queryable and System.Linq.Enumerable predefined libraries,
+The LINQ query operators are a series of continuation methods that form a query pattern.
+These functions are the extension methods for either IEnumerable<T> or IQueryable<T> and are defined in the System.Linq.Queryable and System.Linq.Enumerable libraries.
+They form the fundamental building blocks of LINQ query expressions and can be called using either static method syntax or instance method syntax.

 There are around 50 standard query operators available in LINQ that include set operations, concatenation, sorting operators, filtering operators, element operators, aggregation, and so on.
 The set operations include four methods: Distinct, Except, Intersect, and Union.